 |Not found at BC||

-Suggest a Purchase - indicate that you want the online ebook version, and let us know what Course, and we will try to buy it.
+Suggest a Purchase - indicate that you want an ebook, and let us know what Course, and we will try to buy it.

 Use Interlibrary Loan to request articles or book chapters from another library.
 We will send you pdf copies.

 We will scan and provide online access to journal articles, book chapters, lecture notes, and sample exams that comply with fair use guidelines.
 In general, we limit the amount of scanning to two chapters from a book or one article from a journal.
 Submit a list of readings or a syllabus to to us as soon as possible before the start of each semester.